dave1362/open-ptc-agent/README.md

 ## What's New

-- **Background Subagent Execution** - Subagents now run asynchronously using a "waiting room" pattern, allowing the main agent to continue working while delegated tasks execute in the background
+- **Background Subagent Execution** - Subagents now run asynchronously using a "fire and collect" pattern, giving the agent proactive control over dispatched tasks.
+Results are automatically returned to the agent upon completion, even without explicitly calling `wait()`
 - **Vision/Multimodal Support** - New `view_image` tool enables vision-capable LLMs to analyze images from URLs, base64 data, or sandbox files
-- **Task Monitoring** - New `wait()` and `check_task_progress()` tools for monitoring and collecting background task results
+- **Task Monitoring** - New `wait()` and `task_progress()` tools for monitoring and collecting background task results

 ## Features